zena-a/zena-a/README.md

 ## What I've Been Up To 💪
 - 🏫--> Studying: Computer Programming and IT Support
 - 🖊️--> Blogging: Sharing my learning in software development and design on [Devign with Zee](https://devignwithzee.wordpress.com/)
-- 💻--> Building: meal planner app
+- 💻--> Building: anime character card web app (sharing my favorite anime characters and their abilities)
 - 👀 --> More Projects: [Zena's CodePen](https://codepen.io/zena-a)

 ## Let's connect!